Germinating Byblis Seeds

 1. Mix 10% of bleach in 100% water.

-2. Soak the seeds in the solution until it turns whitish grey.
+2. Soak the seeds in this mixture until it turns whitish grey.
 Byblis seeds are black in colour.
-This is the outer hard crust.
-Usually it takes a couple of hours for the seed outer crust to desolve in the solution.
+This is the hard outer crust that protects the seed within.
+Usually it takes a couple of hours for the seed’s outer crust to dissolve in the mixture.

-3. You will need to keep checking on the seeds because if you leave them in the Bleach solutio too long the entire seed will be dissolved completely.
-Remove the seeds immediately when it turn whitish or light grayish brown and rinse it with clean water.
-It’ll need some patience in your part to do this as the seeds are relatively small.
+3. You will need to monitor the seeds because if you leave them in the Bleach mixture for too long, the seeds will be dissolved completely.
+Remove the seeds immediately when it turn whitish or light grayish brown and rinse it with clean water to remove whatever is left of the bleach mixture on the seeds.
+You’ll need to be patient do this as the seeds are relatively small.

 4. Sprinkle the seeds on their prefered media mix.
 You can either have 100% sphagnum peat or a mix of 1 part sphagnum peat with 1 part river sand, what the adult plant grows in.
 Do not cover the seeds with media.